dynatrace-oss/barista/src/lib/table/README.md

 ### DtExpandableCell

 Expandable rows have to contain one column definition which contains a `dt-expandable-cell`.
-Its `ariaLabel` input describes the action of toggling the state of the expandable row.
+Its `aria-label` or `aria-labelledby` input describes the action of toggling the state of the expandable row.
 A sample column definition for the details column could look like this:

 ```html
 <ng-container dtColumnDef="details" dtColumnAlign="control">